top of page

 Artistic Directors - Zahra Benyounes & Emily Holland

-Further experience as a chamber musician has led to collaborations with internationally renowned artists such as Nicky Spence, Tim Ridout, David Cohen, Awadagin Pratt and Julian Bliss, and as soloist she has performed with the BBC Singers live on Radio 3.
-With the Benyounes, Zahra has premiered numerous works for string quartet by pioneering contemporary composers such as Paul Ruders, Philip Cashian, Simon Bainbridge and John Woolrich.
+Further experience as a chamber musician has led to collaborations with internationally renowned artists such as Nicky Spence, Tim Ridout, David Cohen, Awadagin Pratt, Julian Bliss, and projects with the Piatti and Solem Quartets.
+As a soloist she has performed with the BBC Singers live on Radio 3 and performs regularly with pianist Jeremy Young.
+She has recently embarked on a new venture with her love for the viola and has co-founded the London Piano Quartet in 2022.

 Equally at home in the recording studio, Zahra spends much of her career working for film, TV and record producers at major London studios such as Abbey Road, AIR and RAK.
 She has recorded for a multitude of commerical artists primarily as part of Wired Strings.
-She has performed live at the Royal Albert Hall with Michael Kiwanuka, Stereophonics, Goldfrapp, Boy George and Bjork and live on ‘Later with Jools Holland’, The Brits and for London Fashion Week.

 Emily enjoys a varied freelance career regularly performing with ensembles including The Philharmonia, Royal Northern Sinfonia, London Contemporary Orchestra, 12 Ensemble and TV/Film recording with the Chamber Orchestra of London.

 She has been involved in outreach and education throughout her career, she worked for the Council for Music in Hospitals for many years and is qualified in the musicianship training programme ‘Dalcroze Eurhythmics’.
-Emily is currently Head of Strings at Oakham School.
+Emily is currently Head of Strings at Oakham School

 bottom of page